Devyani37/SearchAPI/README.md

 -------------------------
 Below are three assignments.
 Implement **ONLY ONE** of them.
 They can all be implemented as a pure backend or a pure frontend solution.

 You are not required to use the PouchDB database we provide if you are more comfortable with another approach/technology.
-But be careful about spending too much time just re-implementing somethig we are providing.
+But be careful about spending too much time just re-implementing something we are providing.

 ### 1. The Search